Brojen Das: Swimming

-Since boyhood, Brojen practised swimming in Buriganga River.
-After his own initiative, the East Pakistan Sports Federation introduced an annual swimming competition in Dhaka in 1953.
+Since boyhood, Brojen practised swimming in the Buriganga River.
+On his initiative, the East Pakistan Sports Federation introduced an annual swimming competition in Dhaka in 1953.
 He was invited to take part in the English Channel Swimming Competition in 1958.
 As a part of his training, he swam in the Shitalakshya River, in the lower Meghna River, and a distance of 46 miles starting from Narayanganj to Chandpur.
 Prior to the competition, he also swam in the Mediterranean Sea from Capri to Naples.

 At midnight on 18 August 1958, Brojen began swimming to cross the English Channel along with other competitors from 23 countries.
 He completed the course on the next day after noon.

 Brojen crossed the English Channel a total of 6 times from 1958 to 1961.
+In September 1961, he was congratulated by Governor of East Pakistan, Lt.
+Gen. Azam Khan, who said "Pakistan is proud of him".